Dur4nt3/todo_project/code-notes.md

 ### Additional Notable Logic:

-- Title, Description, Deadline: Two options: 1) Update for this task | 2) Update for all tasks
+- Title, Description: Two options: 1) Update for this task | 2) Update for all tasks

 - Implementing the above: